How to Install Grafana on Ubuntu Linux

 Configure Grafana Service

-Grafana default configuration files are located under the/etc/default/grafana-server/ directory.
+Grafana default configuration files are under the/etc/default/grafana-server/ directory.
 The main configuration file is /etc/grafana/grafana.ini, which has a basic setup configured.
 You’ll need to make some changes to suit your environment.

 To validate if Grafana is installed, run the commands below: